-The Towner State Nursery and the North Dakota Forest Service are administratively aligned with North Dakota State University and the State Forester reports to the President of the university.
+The Towner State Nursery and the North Dakota Forest Service are administratively aligned with North Dakota State University and the State Forester reports to the President of the University.

 The nursery is a conservation seedling nursery as trees sold are primarily used for conservation tree plantings.
-The main crops produced include Colorado blue spruce, Black Hills spruce, ponderosa pine, Scotch pine, eastern red cedar, and Rocky Mountain juniper.
+The main crops produced include Colorado blue spruce, Black Hills spruce, Ponderosa pine, Scotch pine, Eastern red cedar, and Rocky Mountain juniper.
 A few hardwood seedlings are grown in a greenhouse for the purposes of hand planting.

-The nursery gives priority to North Dakota customers but our surplus stock is also available to out of state customers.
+The nursery gives priority to North Dakota customers but our surplus stock is also available to out-of-state customers.
 All species must be ordered in multiples of 100.
 The nursery's goal is to grow and sell 1 million tree seedlings per year.

-The Nursery has undergone numerous improvements over the years and continuously evaluates new species and growing techniques to advance conservation tree planting for the northern plains.
+The nursery has undergone numerous improvements over the years and continuously evaluates new species and growing techniques to advance conservation tree planting for the northern plains.

-We are very proud of the success of the Towner Nursery and welcome visitors to see the facility.
-The Nursery also offers tours and invites interested people to schedule a tour.
+We are very proud of the success of the Towner Nursery and welcome visitors to tour the facility.
 Many schools and other organizations have taken advantage of the opportunity to see and learn more about tree production at the nursery.
 To schedule a tour or for more information please contact the Towner State Nursery at 701-537-5636.